Adriankhl/relativitization/README.md

 It is recommended to use jdk 17 to build and run the game.

-There should be a `../relativitization-art/assets` directory.
-If not, create `../relativitization-art/assets` and copy the assets:
+Create a `../relativitization-art` directory.
+Get the `relativitization-assets.zip` from [itch.io](https://adriankhl.itch.io/relativitization), unzip it and copy the `assets` directory into `../relativitization-art`.

+Alternatively, create `../relativitization-art/assets`, and copy these directories:

 * `fonts`
 * `images`